korangg/Magnum_Cafe_Ordering_System_Group1/README.md

 # Install XAMPP

-Download the Windows Installer from [XAMPP Official Website](https://www.apachefriends.org/download.html) Make sure you downloaded the lastest version of XAMPP.
+Download the Windows Installer from [XAMPP Official Website](https://www.apachefriends.org/download.html)

+Make sure you downloaded the latest version of XAMPP.
 It should include the following things:

 + Apache 2.4.58
 + MariaDB 10.4.32